-THE POPULATION OF CHINA .- The last census of China gave 414,686,994; and the more we learn of the Chinese empire the less reason does there appear to think that the number of its enormous population has been exaggerated by its native authorities.
-From Arbeiten der Russicehen Gesadt-schuf lzu Peking uber China, it appears that the population of the empire has been steadily increasing.
-In 1757, the census gave only 190,348,328; in 1780, it gave 277,548,431; in 1812, there were 361,693,179, and in been a large decrease of the population during the last seventeen years, when foreign elemonts have been so largely affecting it, then may it be concluded that these, which are to restore China to health and vigour, have been, in the first instance, the causes of its illness and decay.
-It does not fol-low that when a country's population increases, its prosperity increases also, any more than that a sheep improves when it changes from one animal into a thousand maggots.
-The quality of the population is, of course, also to be taken into account; and a country like England is in a more prosperous condition, which has only a few millions of able and well principled men, than one like India which has its less poworful myriads.
+THE POPULATION OF CHINA.-The last census of China gave 414,686,994; and the more we learn of From Arbeiten der Russicehen Gesalt-schaf in Peking uber China, it appears that the population of the empire has been steadily increasing.
+In 1757, the census gave only 190,348,328; in 1780, it gave 277,548,431; in 1812, there were 361,693,179, and in 1841, the second last census accessible, 413,457,311.
+It is not easy to reconcile these facts with the notion so often expressed, that China is in a state of decadence, and requires to have its life renewed by an infusion of foreign elements.
+It such be the case-if it should turn out that there has been a large decrease of the population during the last seventeen years, when foreign elements have been a large decrease of the population during the last seventeen years, when foreign elements have been so largely affecting it, then mayit be concluded that these, which are to restore China to health and vigour, have been, in the first instance, the causes of its illness and decay.
+It does not follow that when a country's population increases, its prosperity increases also, any more than that a sheep improves when it changes from one animal into a thousand maggets.
+The quality of the population is, of course, also to be taken into account; and a country like England is in a more prosperous condition, which has only a few millions of able and well principled men, than one like India which has its less powerful myriads.
 But with the increase of population in China during the last century, there has not been, so far as indications exist, any corresponding deterioration of the individual.
-Hence, It seems that up to 1842, and for at least a century before, China was in a flourishing and progressive state your best adviser and your truest friend.
+Hence, It seems that up to 1842, and for at least a century before, China was in a flourishing and progressive